|

 was widely ridiculed, but in 1916 Britain introduced summer

 time as one means of increasing war-time production.
+Because ties with Britain were still strong,

 several Canadian communities followed suit in 1916, including